tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### 2. Intentional & different

-It must be obvious that the font pairing is intentional
+It must be obvious that the font pairing is intentional and different enough.
+It does not make sense to pair two sans-serif together.